siddharthnahata/project_stock_predection_day_interval/README.md

 2. classification model script created this handles the model building part.
 3. Created a train.py file which compile data fetching and train the model.
 4. created a garch script which predicts volatility.
-5. some of the function are not covered in the summary which are important too can look script for the description
+5. some of the function are not covered in the summary which are important too can look script for the description.
+6. added script which calculates trade positionings.

 ## Conclusion